She Wolf (Shakira song): Critical reception

+Lists

 Commercial performance

 In Austria, the song entered and peaked at number three on the Austrian Singles Chart, spending a total of 19 weeks on the chart.
 In the Dutch-speaking Flanders region of Belgium, the song entered the Ultratop chart at number 48 and peaked at 16, spending a total of 15 weeks on the chart.
 It performed much better in the French-speaking Wallonia region of Belgium, where it entered the Ultratop chart at number eight and peaked at number five, spending a total of 21 weeks on the chart.
 "She Wolf" was Shakira's second consecutive single to peak at number five in the region, after "Beautiful Liar" (2007).
 In Finland, the song entered the Finnish Singles Chart at number 13 and peaked at number 6, spending a total of 13 weeks on the chart.
 In Germany, the song peaked at number two on the German Singles Chart.
 In Ireland, the song peaked at number two on the Irish Singles Chart, spending a total of 12 weeks on the chart.
 In Italy, "Loba" entered the Italian Singles Chart at number 12 and peaked at number three, spending a total of 22 weeks on the chart.
 It became Shakira's first single to receive a record certification in the country after the Federazione Industria Musicale Italiana (FIMI) certified the song platinum for selling 30,000 units.
+In Norway, "She Wolf" narrowly missed charting inside the top ten of the Norwegian Singles Chart by peaking at number 11.
+In Spain, "Loba" entered the Spanish Singles Chart at number 25 and peaked at number two.
+In this region, it was certified double-platinum by the Productores de Música de España (PROMUSICAE) for selling 80,000 units.
+In Switzerland, the song entered and peaked at number three on the Swiss Singles Chart, spending a total of 23 weeks on the chart.
+In this territory, it was certified gold by the International Federation of the Phonographic Industry (IFPI) for selling 10,000 units.
+In the United Kingdom, the song peaked at number four on the UK Singles Chart and spent a total of 16 weeks on the chart.
+The British Phonographic Industry (BPI) certified "She Wolf" platinum for sales and streams of 600,000 units.